Something Got Me Started: Retrospective response

 Ellen Fagan for CultureSonar ranked "Something Got Me Started" number one in their list of "Simply Red's Top 10 Songs" in 2018.
 She wrote that here, Simply Red "charges out of the proverbial gate with great impact.
 The dizzyingly beautiful video entices the eye with lithe, dancing silhouettes, a European backdrop, and delicious '80s overdrive.
 Another "love gone wrong" song with some lyrics but counters that with an upbeat tempo, powerful harmonies and a "call and answer" format of "I'd give it all up for you/(yes I would)" that builds in an irresistible crescendo."
-In an 2015 retrospective review, Pop Rescue stated that the vocal melody here, sat alongside the funky bass and piano, "really gives this a light, upbeat feeling."
+In a 2015 retrospective review, Pop Rescue stated that the vocal melody here, sat alongside the funky bass and piano, "really gives this a light, upbeat feeling."

 Music video

 The official music video for the song was directed by British film and music video director Andy Morahan who later directed videos for the Simply Red songs "Fake" and "Home" in Sicily.
 It was partly shot in Seville, Spain.
 The video features Hucknall dancing indoors and in the street, silhouettes of the band playing and a central female character who is seen in a number of city locations and riding on the back of a scooter.